Columbia Park

 Columbia Park has some intriguing features that hint at its place in the industrial landscape of the area.
 It sits near an ExxonMobil oil refinery and houses a 494-foot radio antenna that services KNX (AM), Los Angeles' all-news radio station.
 You'll also notice 120-foot-high electrical towers carrying 220,000-volt lines maintained by Southern California Edison - an unexpected juxtaposition of nature and infrastructure.

-Art appreciators should make their way to the southwest corner to find "Fujimihara," a sculpture donated by Standard Brands Paint Company in 1983.
-This piece of public art adds a thoughtful cultural dimension to your park experience.
+Art appreciators should make their way to the southwest corner to find "Fujimihara," a sculpture by public works artist Roger Berry, donated by Standard Brands Paint Company in 1983.
+The Japanese-inspired work adds a thoughtful cultural dimension to your park experience.

 Amenities and Accessibility